 JULY 4TH, 1884 – In Paris, the French ceremonially present the Statue of Liberty to the United States.

-JULY 4TH, 1894 – This date is deliberately chosen to announce the proclamation of the Republic of Hawaii, led by President Sanford Dole, in one of those simultaneously stirring yet repulsive moments in history.
+JULY 4TH, 1894 – This date is deliberately chosen to announce the proclamation of the Republic of Hawaii, led by President Sanford Dole, in one of those simultaneously stirring yet repulsive moments in history given the Dole corporate nature of it all.

 JULY 4TH, 1895 – America the Beautiful, by Katharine Lee Bates, is published.